saeeda12/C-plus-plus-Tutorial/(5)C++ Functions, Parameters and Scope.md

   return int;
 }
 ```
 We don't need a semicolon at the end of the function declaration because we are also defining it.
 Because our function returns a value of type `int`, it must have a return statement that returns a value of the same `return_type`, whereupon the functions terminates.
 Void functions can have a simple `return;` or `return 0;` statement at the end of the function that does not return anything, but it is not required.
+Xcode requires that you write `return = 0`, so that is what I will do, but your compiler might not require that.
 In the code inside the function, it is best to put any variable declarations at the beginning of the code block - it is easiest to find that way.

 The `mult` function's definition is below.
 It simply returns the product of `a` and `b`.
 ```